316 vs. 304 Stainless Steel Pool Gate Hinges: Why Grade Matters

 - Require stainless fasteners of compatible grade to avoid undermining the hinge with cheaper components.

-- State that the gate must remain self-closing and self-latching after installation and adjustment.
+- State that the gate must remain self-closing and self-latching from any open position after installation and adjustment — this mirrors the performance language of IRC AG105.2.8 and ISPSC §305.3.

 - Ask for submittals showing the material grade, not just catalog photos.